Check out this: Etsy Inc. (ETSY) could be on the verge of a big rally

 Sponsored

-The stock witnessed a -1.31% gain in the last 1 month and extending the period to 3 months gives it a 27.32%, and is 3.79% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.99% over the week and 4.65% over the month.
+The stock witnessed a -17.71% gain in the last 1 month and extending the period to 3 months gives it a 9.12%, and is -16.29% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.41% over the week and 5.47% over the month.

 Etsy Inc. (ETSY) Analyst Forecasts